BRO3886/wiki-v2/README.md

 # Wiki-V2
 Personal reosource hub.
 Just a collection of anything important I find, as markdown links.

 Old one is archived.
 Site coming soon.
-This has a flatter structure to utilise GitHub API easily
+This has a flatter structure to utilise GitHub API easily.
+Made a shortcut with shortcuts app on iPhone to add links.

 Inspired by https://github.com/feniljain/knowledge-base.